MitRupeshSingh/GameOfLife/README.md

 # GameOfLife

+This project is easy to run as it does not have any dependencies.
+Just run the project or main class(GameOfLife.java).

 It is a popular Game Of Life project where we have a single class to perform all the operations.

 Input from the user is taken in the form as: